Patient Rights and Responsibilities

-- The patient may wish to delegate his/her right to make informed decisions to a patient’s representative or surrogate, even though the patient is not incapacitated.
-To the extent permitted by State law, the ASC must respect such delegation.
+- The patient may wish to delegate his/her right to make informed decisions to a patient's representative or surrogate, whether or not the patient is considered capacitated or incapacitated to the extent permitted by State law, the ASC must respect such delegation.

 - Receive information necessary to give informed consent prior to the start of any procedure and/or treatment, except emergency situations.
 This information shall include as a minimum an explanation of the specific procedure or treatment itself, its value and significant risks, and an explanation of other appropriate treatment methods, if any.